6ixtyy/FunctionSelector/README.md

 # FunctionSelector
 🌐 **[Live Demo](https://6ixtyy.github.io/FunctionSelector/)**

+In 2021, Poly Network’s bridge contracts were hacked, losing $611M due to a collision vulnerability—inspiring me to build a collision checker.

 A web-based tool for calculating Ethereum function selectors and detecting selector collisions.
 This tool is essential for smart contract developers and security researchers working with Ethereum smart contracts.

 ## What is FunctionSelector?